chrissie-akau/Notes/fullstackopen.md

             - Dynamic -> form the HTML documents according to the application code using, for example, data from a database.
 Example app is dynamic because it contains information on the number of created notes.
             - The browser is dumb -> only fetches HTML data from the server, and all application Logic is on the server.

         Server -> essentially what is running the back end.
-It can be created using Ruby on Rails, Java Spring, Python Flask etc.
+It can be created using Ruby on Rails, Java Spring, Python Flask, Node.js, and Express.

         HTML Code for homepage:
             const getFrontPageHtml = (noteCount) => {